-Argolis is one of the longest occupied regions in Greece, with evidence of Neolithic settlements.
-Attractions such as Agamemnon’s fortress at Mycenae, the amazing theatre of Epidaurus, and the elegant city of Nafplion, draw huge crowds of people.
+Argolis is one of the longest-occupied regions in Greece, with evidence of Neolithic settlements.
+It’s no surprise that Mycenae, mentioned in Homer’s Iliad, today is an essential step in every trip to Greece.
+Attractions such as Agamemnon’s fortress with the hilltop acropolis and Agamemnon’s Palace, the famous Lions’ Gate, the royal cemetery, the Treasury of Atreus, the sanctuary of Asclepius, the god of medicine with the amazing theatre of Epidaurus, and the elegant city of Nafplion, draw huge crowds of people.

-Nov-Mar, the tour is organized on Tue, Thu, Sat.
-Sites/museums close at 15:00
+APR–OCT the 1-day tour to Argolis is organized on Mon, Tue, Wed, Thu, Sat

 – transportation on modern air-conditioned buses

-– Pick up / drop off from or near your hotel (See the list of hotels at the footer of the website), and
+– Pick up / drop off from or near your hotel (See the list of hotels at the foot of the website)

-– the services of the professional tour guide.
+– The services of the professional tour guide all through the tour.

 Time plan of the day tour to Argolis

-11:15 Arrival in ancient Mycenae Visit ancient site & museum
+11:15 Arrival in ancient Mycenae Visit the ancient site & museum

 13:00 Lunch in a local restaurant Lunch is optional.
 See the price paid.

 14:15 Drive on to “Venetian” Nafplion Short photo stop at Nafplion